DOV-Vlaanderen/saga-watem/docs/description.md

 - Difference in resolution: the S-values are compensated by dividing them by 1.4 (see Notebaert et al. 2006).

-In the following text, it is explained how the subfactors are calculated.
+The explanation on how the subfactors are calculated are described in below.

+## Tillage erosion

+Tillage erosion, or soil translocation by tillage, is calculated according to the method of Van Oost et al. (2000).
+For every pixel the outgoing flux
+$Q_{s,t}$ (kg.m$^{-1}$) due to tillage translocation is calculated as ( slope as gradient = dx/dh)

+$$ Q_{s,t} = k_{til} \cdot \text{slope} $$

+with

+- $ktil$: tillage transport coefficient (kg.m$^{-1}$)

+The local erosion or deposition rate by tillage ($E_t$) can be calculated
+as:

+$$ E_t = - \frac{Q_{s,t}}{dx} $$

+Soil redistribution by tillage only takes place within agricultural fields.
+In these areas, tillage may be modelled as a diffusion process.
+The functional equation implies that tillage erosion is controlled by the change in slope gradient, not by the slope gradient itself, so that erosion takes place on convexities while soil accumulation occurs in concavities.
+The intensity of the process is controlled by the value of a single constant, and is set to a uniform value (ktil = 600 kg/m).

+## Subfactors

+### R-factor

+The erosive power of rainfall is quantified via the rainfall erosivity factor (-factor).
+The R-factor quantifies the mean annual average rainfall erosivity, calculated by combining rainfall events over multiple years (22 years according to the USLE definition) and is expressed in $\frac{MJ.mm}{m^2.h.year}$.
+In the current module, one can define one singular value for the R-factor.

+### K-factor

+The soil erodibility factor, quantifies the change in the soil loss per unit of rainfall energy.
+The unit of is expressed in soil loss per rainfall erosion index unit, in this case (Renard et al., 1997).
+Soil erodibility can be calculated from the USLE nomograph or using empirical equations predicting the K-factor from the geometric mean particle diameter and organic matter content.
+The K-factor has large temporal variations, so the values always represent a long term average.
+In the module, the K-factor is defined as an input raster (grid) (expressed in $\frac{ton.ha}{MJ.mm}$^).

-## LS-factor
+### LS-factor

-The L-factor can be computed according a number of formula's, these are explained below.
-The formula for the computation of the Upslope Area is given at the end of this section.
+The L-factor can be computed using several formula's, these are explained below.
+The formula for the computation of the Upslope Area is given in the next section.
+It is important to note one computes the L- and S-factor in one submodule (see below and also module reference).
+Computations are done based on a digital elevation model (raster).

-### Moore & Nieber (1989)
+#### Moore & Nieber (1989)

 $$LS = (0.4 + 1) * (A_U / 22.13)^{0.4}*\frac{sin(\text{slope})}{0.0896}^{1.3} $$

-### Desmet & Govers (1996)
+#### Desmet & Govers (1996)

 $$ L = \frac{(A_U+D^2)^{m+1}-A_U^{m+1}}{D^{m+2}.x^m.22.13^m} $$